ItaiAxelrad/open-spec/docs/_partials/331400 Water Utility Transmission and Distribution-2.md

 tags: ['Site', 'Infrastructure', 'Utilities', 'Water', 'Utility', 'Transmission', 'Distribution']
 ---

-   1. water UTILITY distribution PIPING
-1. BASED ON DFD MASTER SPECIFICATION DATED 09/01/2015
-   1. This section has been written to cover most (but not all) situations that you will encounter.
-Depending on the requirements of your specific project, you may have to add material, delete items, or modify what is currently written.
-The Division of Facilities Development expects changes and comments from you.
-1. *Modify this document to account for project specific conditions.*
-1. *Note to the Designer:
-      1. If project also includes plumbing coordinate this section with:**
-* ***Section 22 11 00 – Facility Water Distribution*

- ***and clearly define party responsible for testing of the respective utility on the Drawings.*

 ## General

 1. SCOPE
    1. The work under this section shall consist of providing all work, materials, labor, equipment, and supervision necessary to provide water distribution system components and other work, as required in these specifications, on the drawings and as otherwise deemed necessary to complete the work.
 The limits of the work, including the responsible party for testing purposes, shall be clearly defined on the Drawings.
 Included are the following topics:
-## General

-   1. Scope
+   2. Scope
-   1. Related Work
+   3. Related Work
-   1. Reference Documents
+   4. Reference Documents
-   1. Reference Standards
+   5. Reference Standards
-   1. Submittals
+   6. Submittals
-   1. Continuity of Existing Water Distribution System
+   7. Continuity of Existing Water Distribution System
-   1. Provisions for Future Work
+   8. Provisions for Future Work
-   1. As-Built Drawings
+   9. As-Built Drawings
-   1. PART 2 - Materials
+   10. PART 2 - Materials
-   1. Ductile Iron Watermain
+   11. Ductile Iron Watermain
-   1. PVC Watermain
+   12. PVC Watermain
-   1. HDPE Watermain
+   13. HDPE Watermain
-   1. Copper Water Service
+   14. Copper Water Service
-   1. Ductile Iron Watermain Fittings
+   15. Ductile Iron Watermain Fittings
-   1. Polyethylene Fittings
+   16. Polyethylene Fittings
-   1. Valves
+   17. Valves
-   1. Brass Water Service Fittings
+   18. Brass Water Service Fittings
-   1. Valve Boxes
+   19. Valve Boxes
-   1. Hydrants
+   20. Hydrants
-   1. Joint Restraints
+   21. Joint Restraints
-   1. Polyethylene Encasement Bag
+   22. Polyethylene Encasement Bag
-   1. Board Insulation
+   23. Board Insulation
-   1. Tracer Wire
+   24. Tracer Wire
-   1. Locator Tape
+   25. Locator Tape
-   1. Chlorine
+   26. Chlorine
-   1. Pipe Joint Lubricant
+   27. Pipe Joint Lubricant

 ## Execution

-## General
+1. General
    1. Connection to Existing Mains/Tapping
    1. Bedding /Utility Cover
    1. Laying Watermain